Guatemalan trial of ex-dictator Rios Montt begins

 “Whatever I say or don’t say will be used against me,” he told reporters.
 “I have to keep quiet.
 I am staying quiet.”

-Rios Montt’s lawyer, Francisco Garcia, proclaimed his client’s innocence and said the defense would disprove the prosecution’s arguments, but shortly afterwards he was dismissed from the case by chief judge Iris Yasmin Barrios.

-Barrios cited Garcia’s friendship with another judge on the panel, and gave Rios Montt one hour to find a new lawyer.

-Roughly 200,000 civilians, most of them of Mayan descent, were killed during the 1960-1996 conflict as a string of right-wing governments attempted to rid Guatemala of leftist guerilla fighters suspected of being in league with communists.
+Roughly 200,000 civilians, mostly of Mayan descent, were killed during the 1960-1996 conflict as a string of right-wing governments attempted to rid Guatemala of leftist guerilla fighters suspected of being in league with communists.

 An additional 45,000 people went missing.